Somoresh/snake-classification-recognizer/README.md

 # Data Preperation

-Data collection : downloaded images with each category name using the search_image_ddg() function from the DuckDuckGo search engine.
+Data collection: downloaded images with each category name using the search_image_ddg() function from the DuckDuckGo search engine.

 Data Augmentation: fastai provides default data augmentation which operates in GPU.
-Details can be found in 'Notebook/Snake_Data-Preperation'
+Details can be found in 'Notebook/Snake_Data_Preperation'